logto-io/.github/profile/README.md

   </a>
 </p>

-Logto[^info] is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.
+Logto[^info] is an Auth0 alternative designed for modern apps and SaaS products.

 ## About